ROS Nodes: Subscribing and Checking Connections

 And launch the setup:

-$ ros2 launch fav simulation.launch.py vehicle_name:=bluerov00
+$ ros2 launch awesome_package setpoint.launch.py vehicle_name:=my_name

 Inspecting the Setup